 Safety Gear

-While riding an e-bike or a moped, it’s important to wear the proper safety gear to protect you in case you crash or get involved in an accident.
+While riding an e-bike or a moped, it’s important to wear the proper safety gear to protect yourself in case you crash or get involved in an accident.
+At the very least, you need to wear a helmet.
+In most places, you are legally required to wear a helmet while riding an e-bike or moped.

 While riding a moped, you should wear a motorcycle helmet with DOT and Snell safety ratings.
 Ideally, you should wear a full-face helmet.
 This will provide the most protection.
-Check out this guide to buying a helmet for scooters for some ideas.

 Most e-bike riders wear a standard bicycle helmet.
 If you ride a fast class 3 e-bike, consider wearing a motorcycle helmet instead for extra protection.
 Motorcycle helmets are designed for higher speeds than bicycle helmets.
+There are also e-bike helmets available.
+These offer more protection than regular bike helmets.

 Winner: There is no winner here.
 You need to wear safety gear regardless of which type of vehicle you ride.